07 Calculus: Multivariate

 \[\frac{\partial f}{\partial y}\bigg|_{(5,3)} = 2 \cdot 5 \cdot 3 - 6 \cdot 3 = 30 - 18 = 12 > 0\]

 Sanity check on the full gradient. \(\nabla f(5, 3) = (9 - 60, \; 12) = (-51, 12)\).
-So north isn’t actually the optimal direction — the steepest-ascent direction is \((-51, 12)/\|(-51, 12)\|\), roughly west-northwest.
+North isn’t actually the optimal direction; the steepest-ascent direction is \((-51, 12)/\|(-51, 12)\|\), roughly west-northwest.
 But between only the two options offered (north vs. south), north wins.

 ML connection.
 This is exactly how gradient ascent works: project the gradient onto the available “moves” and pick the one with the highest dot product.
-In gradient descent we’d flip the sign — head in the direction with the most negative directional derivative.
+In gradient descent we’d flip the sign and head in the direction with the most negative directional derivative.

-03 Topless box
+03 Topless Box

-Hint: You may want to first do this exercise. ### 04 Smooth Functions and Gradient Properties {data-difficulty=“3”}
+04 Smooth Functions and Gradient Properties

 A function \(f: \mathbb{R}^n \to \mathbb{R}\) is called smooth (or \(C^\infty\)) if it has continuous partial derivatives of all orders.
 In practice, we often work with \(C^1\) functions (continuously differentiable) or \(C^2\) functions (twice continuously differentiable).